 Vocational Education and Training Minister means the Minister in whom the administration of the Vocational Education and Training Act 1996 is for the time being committed by the Governor.

-4 On the date as at which this compilation was prepared, the State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
+3 The State Superannuation (Transitional and Consequential Provisions) Act 2000 s.
 75 had not come into operation.
-It reads as follows:

-75. Various provisions repealed

-The provisions listed in the Table to this section are repealed.

-Table of provisions repealed
+The Schedule that it seeks to amend has been deleted.